mavi888/cdk-amplify-project-demo/README.md

 ### Delete this application

 The whole application deletes with this command.
-After you run it, your Amplify application won't exists as well any of the backend resources created.
+After you run it, your Amplify application won't exist, as well any of the backend resources you created.

 ```
 $ cdk destroy